 - Reduced real estate and warehousing costs;

 - Streamlined order processing given you don’t handle manually fulfilling orders yourself.
-And these are only a handful of the many benefits of drop shipping.

-Shipping is only one of many the decisions to be made when opening an eCommerce business, and with the simplicity offered by drop shipping, it’s an option to explore, particularly if you are starting with low capital and/or resources.
+Shipping is only one of many the decisions to be made when opening an ecommerce business, and with the simplicity offered by drop shipping, it’s an option to explore, particularly if you are starting with low capital and/or resources.

-To learn more about starting up your eCommerce business, and for steps on where to begin, download our FREE guide: A "To-Do" List for Setting Up Your Online Business.
+To learn more about starting up your ecommerce business, and for steps on where to begin, download our FREE guide: A "To-Do" List for Setting Up Your Online Business.